El Retiro – A Place to Live, Work, and Play

 There is also a swimming hole where the river is backed up with rocks so people from the area can come and swim if they desire.
 Within 20 minutes by foot from this same area, is a waterfall with different types of tropical birds hovering over the falling water.

-The view from our finca is amazing.
+The view of our finca is amazing.
 We can see the entire town of El Retiro lit up in the evening.
-At times, a mist decends on the town making it invisible, and within minutes lifts.
-Lightning and thunder is a common scene in the evenings as is a continual supply of rain water.
+At times, a mist descends on the town making it invisible, and within minutes lifts.
+Lightning and thunder is a common scene in the evenings as is a continual supply of rainwater.
 We don’t have any installed irrigation pumps as the rain provides for all the water our citrus trees need.

 All your furniture can be made in El Retiro, it is a woodworking town